Oriental magpie-robin: Behaviour and ecology

 Females spend more effort on feeding the young than males.
 Males are quite aggressive in the breeding season and will defend their territory.
 They respond to the singing of intruders and even their reflections.
 Males spend more time on nest defense.
 Studies of the bird song show dialects with neighbours varying in their songs.
 The calls of many other species may be imitated as part of their song.
 This may indicate that birds disperse and are not philopatric.
 Females may sing briefly in the presence of a male.
 Apart from their song, they use a range of calls including territorial calls, emergence and roosting calls, threat calls, submissive calls, begging calls and distress calls.
 The typical mobbing calls is a harsh hissing krshhh.

 The diet of magpie-robins includes mainly insects and other invertebrates.
 Although mainly insectivorous, they are known to occasionally take flower nectar, geckos, leeches, centipedes and even fish.

 They are often active late at dusk.
 They sometimes bathe in rainwater collected on the leaves of a tree.

 Status

 This species is considered one of "least concern" globally, but in some areas it is declining.

-In Singapore they were common in the 1920s, but declined in the 1970s, presumably due to competition from introduced common mynas.
+In Singapore they were common in the 1920s, but declined in the 1970s.
 Poaching for the pet bird trade and habitat changes have also affected them and they are locally protected by law.

 This species has few avian predators.
 Several pathogens and parasites have been reported.
 Avian malaria parasites have been isolated from the species, while H4N3 and H5N1 infection has been noted in a few cases.
 Parasitic nematodes of the eye have been described.